-The determination of the valuation of flow-through premium and warrants in equity units is subject to significant judgment and estimates.
+The determination of the valuation of flow-through premium is subject to significant judgment and estimates.
 The flow-through premium is valued as the estimated premium that investors pay for the flow-through feature, being the portion in excess of the market value of shares without the flow-through feature issued in concurrent private placement financing.